countable-web/open-source-corporation/VISION.md

   * Using techniques, platform, tools and architecture that others can understand and later take over.
   * Having a basic knowledge of security, privacy, copyright law of libraries, and other subtleties.
   * How to approach Testing, Deployment and Operational pipelines.

+### Finding Good Developeris is Hard

+Keeping them around, transitioning their knowledge, and aligning their work with product-market fit is harder.

 Now, assume we strike gold and find a team who can build your technology, and does all these things, and you can retain them.
 Wouldn't it still be much better if these amazing people could focus on the opportunities and technology strategy of your business instead of all these minutiae?